EdCrux/ror-social-scaffold/README.md

 ## Instalation Guide
 Click on the following [link](https://gitpod.io/github.com/EdCrux/ror-social-scaffold),

-* Wait for the workspace to load and then click on the terminal, type `brew install postgresql` and hit enter to install postgres for database
+1.- Wait for the workspace to load and then click on the terminal, type `brew install postgresql` and hit enter to install postgres for database
-* After it finishes, copy and paste the last line you get from your terminal, it should be something like `pg_ctl -D /home/linuxbrew/.linuxbrew/var/postgres start` and hit enter to start the postgres server
+2.- After it finishes, You will be promptd with a message: "A service is available on port 8334", select: "Make Public" 3.- Copy and paste the last line you get from your terminal, it should be something like `pg_ctl -D /home/linuxbrew/.linuxbrew/var/postgres start` and hit enter to start the postgres server
+4.- After it finishes, You will be promptd with a message: "A service is available on port 5432", select: "Make Public" and close the new notification
-* After its done, type `bundle install` to install all required gems
+5.- After its done, type `bundle install` to install all required gems 6.- Go to config/database.yml and double click to edit 7.- Go to line 22 and 23 and uncomment them, save with ctrl + s 8.- Run `rails db:create` and hit enter
-* Go to "Open Ports" tab near the terminal and make both servers public
-* Go to config/database.yml and double click to edit
-* Go to line 22 and 23 and uncomment them
-* Then `yarn install --check-files` and hit enter
-* Run `rails db:migrate` and hit enter
+9.- Run `rails db:migrate` and hit enter
-* Run `rails c` and hit enter to interact with the objects in the console (User, Event, Invitation: see the schema for more information)
+10.- Run `rails c` and hit enter to interact with the objects in the console (User, Comment, Friendship, Like, Post: see the schema for more information)

--> or see the direct page working on https://floating-chamber-00036.herokuapp.com/ and you can test it directly in the browser!!
+-> or see the direct page working on https://stay-in-touch-by-kit-ed.herokuapp.com/ and you can test it directly in the browser!!

 ## Test

-For the test, click on the following [link](https://gitpod.io/github.com/kitpao/my_enumerable_methods),
+For the test, click on the following [link](https://gitpod.io/github.com/EdCrux/ror-social-scaffold),

-* Click on the console and type `gem install rspec` then press enter to begin the instalation process
+* Follow steps 1 to 9 from the [Instalation Guide](#instalation-guide) above
-* Once the process is done, type `rspec` and press enter to see the 67 test for this game
+* Once you are done, type `rspec --format documentation` and press enter to see the 35 test for this project
-* You can see the test files by clicking on the left panel spec/my_methods_spec.rb
+* You can see the test files by clicking on the left panel in the folder spec and checking the files inside models and integrations

 ## Roadmap